MicrosoftDocs/power-automate-docs/articles/embed-flow-dev.md

 ## Embed the management of flows ##

-If you want your users to be able to create and manage flows directly from your web site or app without navigating to the flow portal, you can use the authenticated Flow SDK.
+If you want your users to be able to create and manage flows directly from your web site or app without ever having to navigate to the flow portal, you can use the authenticated Flow SDK.
+You will need to sign the user in to Microsoft Account or Azure Active Directory to use the autenticated SDK.

 ### Include the JavaScript for the authenticated SDK ###
 Include the flow sdk in your HTML code like this.
 You may also download, minify and package the SDK with your product.
 We will version the SDK in the coming months before GA.